Student Attendance and Mental Health

 Levels of context and feelings around many generalized everyday terms like:

-To respond to all states of what was disrupted schools must not focus only on academics but be sure to return to play, fun, music, poetry, role modeling, using community partners, engaging parents.
-Convene task forces you to get support, but when you do, the American Council on Education suggests focusing on overall campus culture and climate to promote, improve, and foster positive mental health and well-being; improve awareness and access to services, including changes to policies and protocols for supporting mental health.
-In doing so, the goal remains the same: get students’ thoughts out of their heads, normalize questions and concerns, build relationships, and stay connected.
-UNICEF Director Forte shares “Many children are left feeling afraid, lonely, anxious, and concerned for their future.
+To effectively respond to all states of what was disrupted, schools must expand their focus beyond just academics.
+It is essential to reintegrate play, fun, music, poetry, and role modeling into the school experience, utilizing community partners and actively engaging parents.
+Convening task forces can provide the necessary support, but the American Council on Education suggests that attention should also be directed toward enhancing overall campus culture and climate.
+This approach aims to promote, improve, and foster positive mental health and well-being while increasing awareness and access to services.
+Changes to policies and protocols for supporting mental health are crucial in this effort.
+The overarching goal remains the same: to help students express their thoughts, normalize questions and concerns, build relationships, and maintain connections.
+UNICEF Director Forte emphasizes the urgency, stating, “Many children are left feeling afraid, lonely, anxious, and concerned for their future.
 We must emerge from this pandemic with a better approach to child and adolescent mental health, and that starts by giving the issue the attention it deserves.”

-Mental health can include mixed disorders, conditions, and symptoms, often internalizing and or externalizing associated with impaired socioemotional development or linked historically or diagnostically.
-Empirical outcomes for students who miss school include changes in behavior and school attendance problems ranging from school avoidance, withdrawal, refusal, truancy to dropout.
-This is irrespective of the type of stimuli affecting the behaviors, such as avoidance, escape, attention-seeking, or pursuit of rewards outside of school.
-The factors surrounding the mental illness can be risk and protective, but are often cumulative and bundled risk.
+Mental health encompasses a range of mixed disorders, conditions, and symptoms, often associated with impaired socioemotional development or linked historically or diagnostically.
+Empirical outcomes for students experiencing absenteeism include behavioral changes and school attendance problems, which can manifest as school avoidance, withdrawal, refusal, truancy, or even dropout.
+These behaviors can arise from various stimuli, such as avoidance, escape, attention-seeking, or the pursuit of rewards outside of the school environment.
+The factors surrounding mental illness can be both risk and protective, but they are often cumulative and represent a bundled risk.

 Actions for Schools